-Many different types of injuries can be categorized as catastrophic, and hiring an aggressive and experienced Georgia accident attorney can help immensely in proving your degree of impairment.
+Many different types of injuries can be categorized as catastrophic, and hiring an aggressive and experienced catastrophic injury lawyer can help immensely in proving your degree of impairment.
 Even when the injury is severe and obvious, the extent of the injury must still be proven by the plaintiff’s legal counsel in order to obtain the maximum financial compensation possible, especially in punitive damage or wrongful death situations.

 Many catastrophic auto accident injury cases go to court in Georgia because of the 50 percent bar for financial recovery used in the comparative negligence defense.
 While some states set this level at 51 percent, the 50 percent bar rule means that if 2 drivers are equally at-fault for the accident, then this will result in neither driver being allowed financial recovery from the other driver.